 Naltrexone implants are small medication pellets containing naltrexone inserted under the skin to help treat opioid dependence or AUD.
 The implants work by gradually releasing the medication over a certain period, generally 2-6 months.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), naltrexone is an opioid antagonist (inhibitor) that works by attaching itself to opioid receptors in the brain.
-As such, naltrexone implants help reduce opioid cravings and block the effects of opioids to treat opioid use disorder.
+As such, naltrexone implants help reduce opioid cravings and block the effects of opioids to treat opioid addiction.
 And help block the endorphins released by alcohol from binding to their receptors to treat alcohol use disorder.

 However, naltrexone implants, like any other form of naltrexone maintenance treatment (NMT), should be used in conjunction with other aspects of a comprehensive treatment program, such as counseling and behavioral therapies, to ensure prolonged recovery.